 Bareos

-Bareos (Backup Archiving Recovery Open Sourced) is a cross-network Open Source backup solution (licensed under AGPLv3) which preserves, archives, and recovers data from all major operating systems.
-It includes numerous plug-ins which allow safely backing up and restoring not only files, but also various database servers (PostgreSQL, MariaDB, MySQL, MSSQL), LDAP directory services, cloud storages and virtual machines (VMware, oVirt).
+Bareos (Backup Archiving Recovery Open Sourced) is a network-based open-source backup solution (licensed under AGPLv3) that backs up, archives and restores data from all common operating systems.
+There are a number of plugins that, in addition to reliably backing up files, also enable the backup of various database servers (PostgreSQL, MariaDB, MySQL, MSSQL), LDAP directory services, cloud storage and virtual machines (VMware, oVirt, Proxmox, Hyper-V, Incus).

 CAcert